openmrs/openmrs-esm-core/docs/main/config.md

 You can accept and validate arrays, and arrays containing objects, in your configuration schema.
 This is configured with the `elements` parameter, used with `_type: Type.Array`.
-For example, a schema which would accept an array of strings up to 30 characters long:
+For example, a schema which would accept an array of strings up to 30 characters long would look like this:

 ```js
 virtualProvider: {